FLASH OR STROBE?

 Plus, it mounts onto the hotshoe.
 How crazy is it to have a strobe on top of your camera?
 Sure thing the recycle time is slow, just don’t use it for sports or some crazy shutter flapping action.

 Priced at about the same as the top speedlights, the Godox is a very good alternative.
-In fact, I will recommend the Godox if you are not going for action shots.
+In fact, I will recommend the Godox if you are not going to do action shots.
 Put it into a softbox, and you will see this flash strobe thing shine.

 - Affordable strobe alternative.